 - 2 x cups of chopped dried fruits.
 Be sure to use in your mix only no added sugar fruits, preferably raw and organic.
 Fruits full of nutrition and fat burning properties are prunes, unsulphured apricots, goji berries, dates, apple rings and raisins.

 - Take two large baking trays and add your coconut oil to one and melt.

-- Add your buckwheat grouts to the pan with the oil, and your jumbo oats to the dry pan (you can put oil in this pan too if you like, but I personally like to keep the fat content down).
+- Add your buckwheat grouts to the pan with the oil and your jumbo oats to the dry pan.

 - Bake both in the oven until turning golden (about 20 minutes).
 Make sure you shake up half way through.

 - Leave to cool, then mix in your chopped nuts, dried fruits and seeds.
-It’s important to ONLY cook the oats and buckwheat grouts to get that nice nutty taste, the rest of your delicate ingredients should be kept raw to keep nutrients as in tact as possible.
-Trust me, you won’t know the difference anyway.
+It’s important to ONLY cook the oats and buckwheat grouts to get that nice nutty taste.
+The rest of your delicate ingredients should be kept raw to keep nutrients as in tact as possible.
+Trust us, you won’t know the difference anyway.

 - Store in an airtight container to keep it as crunchy as possible.

 - Serve with nut milk/coconut yogurt, mixed berries and cinnamon.
-Cinnamon has it’s own amazing fat burning properties, which is why I love to add to my breakfasts as much as I can.
+Cinnamon has it’s own amazing fat burning properties, which is why we love to add to breakfasts as much as we can.

 2. SMASHED AVOCADO ON SOURDOUGH

-A hipster classic but oh so good.
+A Hipster classic, but oh so good.
 Creamy, low GI avocado is really satiating and will keep you really full for hours.
-The tahini gives you a hit of the calcium which can often be missing on the plant based diet if attention isn’t paid to eating high calcium foods, and is the reason is why I have added it in.
+The tahini gives you a hit of the calcium, which can often be missing on the plant based diet if attention isn’t paid to eating high calcium foods.

 - Wholegrain or spelt sourdough bread.